MrTrentDaVinci/SCIS/Greenfield3ComponentMapMaker.md

 * IDs are immutable
 * IDs are never reused
 * Gaps are allowed
-* Deleted components keep their IDs reserved
+* Deleted components and non-components retain their IDs permanently

-IDs exist for traceability, not aesthetics.
+IDs exist for **traceability, metrics correlation, and supportability**, not aesthetics.

 ---

+## 11. Metrics Discipline Rules (P0-Safe)

+At P0:

+* Metrics are **declared as obligations only**
+* No metric collection is defined
+* No dashboards are implied
+* No operational assumptions are allowed

+However:

+> **No CA or NCA may exist without a declared metric obligation.**

+Metric gaps are SCIS violations.

+---

-## 11. Validation Checklist
+## 12. Validation Checklist (Extended)

-Before accepting a Component Map, verify:
+Before accepting a Component / Non-Component Map, verify:

 * [ ] Every code section has exactly one Component Map
-* [ ] No logic or behavior described
+* [ ] No logic or behavior is described
-* [ ] No dependencies listed
+* [ ] No dependencies are listed
 * [ ] All components have stable IDs
+* [ ] All non-components have stable IDs
 * [ ] All entries are section-scoped
+* [ ] Every CA includes a metric obligation declaration
+* [ ] Every NCA includes a metric obligation declaration
-* [ ] Non-Components separated where appropriate
+* [ ] No metric implementations or thresholds appear

 ---

-## 12. What Comes Next
+## 13. What Comes Next

 Once **all Section Component Maps** are complete: